saidigroup/20-DNPs-Tm/README.md

 # 20-DNPs-Tm
-Herein are the train and relevant scripts for generating atomistic potentials and the resulting DeepMD-kit trained potentials (DNPs).
+Herein are the VASP-base training datasets and relevant scripts for generating atomistic potentials and the resulting DeepMD-kit trained potentials (DNPs).